hridoy281810/react-task/README.md

 # This project is a toy project for training and quality assurance purposes

+## Do not modify, change or delete any component or configurations made in this project by default.

 # Task

 All this task must be done in 1 day